CES awards cannabis company then bans it from mentioning cannabis when exhibiting – TechCrunch

 In the CTA’s letter to Lora DiCarlo, obtained by TechCrunch, the CTA cited a clause that explained how entries deemed “in their sole discretion to be immoral, obscene, indecent, profane or not in keeping with the CTA’s image will be disqualified.
 CTA reserves the right in its sole discretion to disqualify any entry at any time which, in CTA’s opinion, endangers the safety or well being of any person, or fails to comply with these Official Rules.
 CTA decisions are final and binding.”

-CES or Bust
+CES or bust

 The cannabis market is exploding.
 In the United States, the substance is legal in 11 states, with Illinois becoming the latest to allow the sale and consumption for recreational use.
 Public support for legal pot hit an all-time high in 2019, according to this CBS News Poll.
-Over 30 states have legalized it to some degree, and more will follow.
+More than 30 states have legalized it to some degree, and more will follow.

 Recreational cannabis is legal in Canada, where Keep Labs is based.

 The sheer demand raises the question of the CTA’s slow acceptance of cannabis-related products.
-As a trade group, it’s tasked with promoting policy that leads to growth within the consumer electronics world, and cannabis tech are quickly becoming a lucrative industry with broad acceptance across demographics.
+As a trade group, it’s tasked with promoting policy that leads to growth within the consumer electronics world, and cannabis tech is quickly becoming a lucrative industry with broad acceptance across demographics.

 Someone within the CTA sees the appeal of the Keep device.
 By awarding it with one of its top honors, the CTA is celebrating the responsible use of cannabis.
 And yet, by requesting the company hide its intended purpose while exhibiting, it is seemingly forcing cannabis back into the shadows.